Jischak/Data-Analysis-of-Public-Ecommerce-in-Brazil/README.md

 # Data-Analysis-of-Public-Ecommerce-in-Brazil
-Analisa data dari Public E-commerce di Brazil.
-Apa yang dianalisa?
-Category Product Analysis.
+Data analysis of Public E-commerce in Brazil.
+What was analyzed?
+Category Product Analysis and so on.

 ## Dataset Source
 https://drive.google.com/drive/folders/1BeKeQYITva5C6Ynb3-0WoikPw0HXNVo1?usp=sharing